 4. Speak to a Specialist

 If none of the tips above do anything to stop your pet from demand barking, the first thing you need to do is take your pet to the vet to make sure there’s no underlying condition that’s causing the dog to bark.
 If there isn’t, it might be time to talk to a behavioral specialist.
-A trained specialist can help you reduce demand barking.
+A trained specialist can help you reduce the demand for barking.

 5. Be Patient